WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-faq.md

 - **All the scripts that belong to the Interactivity API (including the `view.js` files) will load without blocking the page rendering.**
 - There are ongoing explorations about the possibility of **delaying the scripts loading once the block is in the viewport**.
 This way, the initial load would be optimized without affecting the user experience.

-## Can I use directives in the block editor?

-No. Right now, directives only work in the frontend of blocks.
-However, it’ll be investigated whether some directives (and also your custom directives) could be reused across the frontend and the editor.
-It’s worth emphasizing that the realities of the editor application and the frontend of a website are very different, particularly around the interactivity they afford.
-It needs to be ensured that the right tools are built for the right context.
-An interesting area to explore further would be to expose directives in the editor so users and builders can use them to attach behaviors to their sites on demand.

 ## Does it work with the Core Translation API?

 It does!
 As the Interactivity API works perfectly with server-side rendering, you can use all the WordPress APIs including [`__()`](https://developer.wordpress.org/reference/functions/__/) and [`_e()`](https://developer.wordpress.org/reference/functions/_e/).
 You can use it to translate the text in the HTML (as you normally would) and even use it inside the store when using `wp_initial_state()` on the server side.
 It might look something like this: